vanreeslab/murphy/doc/testing.md

 Tests in MURPHY use the Google Test framework, which organizes individual tests into a series of test suites.
 By convention, all MURPHY test suite names (and instantiation names for parametrized tests) are `CamelCase`, while individual tests are named in `snake_case`.
 This page provides descriptions of each test and is organized according to the Google Test hierarchy.
 The source file containing any given test is listed in its description.

 ## Test Hierarchy
-A high level overview of all test can be obtained by running `./murphy_test --gtest_list_all_tests`.
+A high level overview of all test can be obtained by running `./murphy_test --gtest_list_tests`.
 A compressed version of the output is below, with the format

 ```
 (InstiationName/)TestSuiteName.